Back to Top

 WiFi and cellphone reception

-There is no WiFi or any other kind of internet connection at Spicy Villa.
+There is no WiFi or any other kind of internet connection.
 If you need to stay in touch with your family and friends while you volunteer with us, buy a Thai SIM card.
-We recommend Dtac or AIS SIM cards as they have a reception in some areas around Spicy Villa.
+We recommend Dtac or AIS SIM cards as they have a reception in some areas around.

-Please inform your family and friends of your plans before you leave for Spicy Villa.
+Please inform your family and friends of your plans before you leave.
 Even with a proper Thai SIM card, you might be out of reception in the mountains.
 Let your close ones know this so they don’t worry if you are not in touch.

 If you have a friend(s) coming, make sure they all know our rules and expectations.